 A signed and notarized letter dictated by the subject’s granddaughter had been passed down through a family.
 It began, “Portrait by Sully.”
 But a Christie’s appraiser and staff at two different Manhattan, New York, galleries said Thomas Sully (1783-1872) was not the artist.
 They offered no suggestions as to who the artist could be.
 Without the name of an artist, the portrait’s owner knew the value was questionable.
 The owner of Elizabeth A. Brooke Weed (Mrs. Robert J. Arundel), contacted Fine Art Investigations for help.

 The painting was obviously not by Sully.
 It lacked the long neck and arms, the theatrical style, and the facile brushwork that give his work the Sully “look.”
 But if not Sully, then who?
 Fine Art Investigations learned that when the portrait subject’s granddaughter dictated the note in 1944, she was 85 years old.
-Surely her intentions were good.
-But, she not only gave the wrong name for the artist, she gave the wrong birth, marriage, and death dates for her family.
-The names were correct, though.
-Those clues were enough.
+Surely her intentions were good, but she not only gave the wrong name for the artist, she gave the wrong birth, marriage, and death dates for her family.
+The names were correct, though, and those clues were enough.

 The subject’s dress and hairstyle indicated a date of execution in the mid-1820s.
 Public records showed Elizabeth Weed’s marriage to Robert James Arundel took place in Philadelphia, Pennsylvania on March 25, 1828.
 Connoisseurship suggested that the artist was Jacob Eichholtz (1776-1842), a friend and colleague of Thomas Sully.
 Especially persuasive was the image of Jane Evans Tevis, 1827, at the Smithsonian American Art Museum.
 Other examples:

-The Eichholtz Catalogue Raisonné, Jacob Eichholtz, 1776-1842, Portrait Painter of Pennsylvania, by Rebecca Beal, published in 1969 by the Historical Society of Pennsylvania, should list the the painting.
+The next step was to check the Eichholtz Catalogue Raisonné, Jacob Eichholtz, 1776-1842, Portrait Painter of Pennsylvania, by Rebecca Beal, published in 1969.
 Beal organized Eichholtz’s portraits alphabetically.
 Robert J. Arundel and Mrs. Arundel were #12 and #13.
 Each was dated 1825.
 Only Robert J. Arundel was pictured.
 His portrait was a fine companion piece to Elizabeth Arundel.
+But there were two problems: the description and provenance for Mrs. Arundel.

 Beal’s description for the portrait, Mrs. Arundel, was: